 Printer Pals is a receipt-based device which prints off questions, riddles and questions, and plays music to spark discussion for people living with dementia in a care-home setting.
-Through this research we found the residents enjoyed engaging with the technology, offering shared experiences and participating with each other in meaningful ways.
+The residents enjoyed engaging with the technology, offering shared experiences and participating with each other in meaningful ways.

 People with dementia, particularly those in the later stages of the illness, are often presented as disinterested or unable to engage with design processes and technological outcomes.
 Through these inclusive design practises we can challenge the perceptions of people with advanced dementia by encouraging fun, social connection and competition.

-- It is important to challenge negative perceptions of technology for people with dementia.
+- It's important to challenge negative perceptions of technology for people with dementia.